aerjayc/coe-197f-project/README.md

 This is a replication of the code from [here](https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras/tree/master/chapter12-segmentation), as part of the requirements for CoE 197F.
 Thus, the function names, structure of the code, etc. are similar, except that this is a PyTorch implementation (as opposed to a Keras implementation).
+The jupyter notebook [`197F_project.ipynb`](197F_project.ipynb) shows how the functions are used.
+Note that the actual training isn't shown, as it wasn't done in one go.
+However, the saved [weights](weights/resnet_v2-300epochs.pth) from the training is used.

 ## Model